 The Man Who Built the Ponzi Scheme

 Charles Ponzi, one of the greatest swindlers in American history, duped thousands of investors with a complex scheme that seemed to be–and was–too good to be true.
 This dapper Italian immigrant was, like most con men and sociopaths, full of charm, charisma and cleverness.
-He “opened for business” in late 1919, offering to double investments through his new Securities Exchange Company at a time when global currencies were fluctuating wildly in the wake of World War I.
+He “opened for business” in late 1919, offering to double investments through his new Securities Exchange Company at 27 School Street at a time when global currencies were fluctuating wildly in the wake of World War I.

 The definition of a Ponzi Scheme is: “A fraudulent investing scam promising high rates of return with little risk to investors.
 The Ponzi scheme generates returns for older investors by acquiring new investors.
 This scam actually yields the promised returns to earlier investors, as long as there are more new investors.
 These schemes usually collapse on themselves when the new investments stop.”